arena-ai/structured-logprobs/README.md

 # Create a chat completion request
 completion = client.chat.completions.create(
     model="gpt-4o-2024-08-06",
-    messages=[
+    messages = [
             {
                 "role": "system",
+                "content": (
-            "content": "I have two questions.
-The first question is: What is the capital of France?
-The second question is: Which are the two nicest colors?", }
+                    "I have three questions.
+The first question is: What is the capital of France? " "The second question is: Which are the two nicest colors? " "The third question is: Can you roll a die and tell me which number comes up?"
+                ),
+            }
         ],
     logprobs=True,
     response_format=response_schema.model_dump(by_alias=True),
 )